 Wendy Pollack is the founder and director of the Women’s Law and Policy Initiative at the Shriver Center.
 She has worked extensively on public benefits and work supports, workforce and economic development, education, employment, family law, violence against women and girls, gender equity in schools, and other issues, on the local, state, and federal level.
-She is the editor of WomanView, a newsletter on developments in legal issues affecting low-income women and girls.
-Before coming to the Shriver Center in May 1996, she worked on the welfare law team at the Legal Assistance Foundation of Metropolitan Chicago and as one of its neighborhood staff attorneys.
+Before coming to the Shriver Center in May 1996, she worked on the welfare law team at the Legal Assistance Foundation of Metropolitan Chicago (now Legal Aid Chicago) and as one of its neighborhood staff attorneys.
 Before becoming a lawyer, she was a union carpenter and cofounder of Chicago Women Carpenters in 1979 and Chicago Women in Trades in 1982.
 She serves on the board of directors of the Chicago Jobs Council.
 She is a 1989 graduate of Harvard Law School.

 Let’s commit to making the gender wage gap history.